- What is water break during pregnancy?

 What Is Water Break During Pregnancy?

 Inside the womb, the fetus is surrounded by a membranous fluid-filled sac known as amniotic sac.
 The sac protects and cushions the baby throughout your pregnancy.
-When this amniotic sac ruptures, the fluid exudes through the cervix and vagina.
-The rupturing of the membrane is accompanied by the release of certain hormones and chemicals that start the contractions, which is felt a few hours after the water break (1).
+When this amniotic sac ruptures, the fluid passes out through the cervix and vagina.
+The rupturing of the membrane is accompanied by the release of certain hormones and chemicals that start the contractions, signalling the start of labor (1).

 [ Read: Leaking Amniotic Fluid ]